torizoemitchell/q3assessmentpractice1/README.md

 + Delete a Message
 + Add a Toolbar at the top with a search filter and a display of the count of the messages.
 The filter should work with the message and name attributes and reset to the original message list when it is cleared.
 + Bonus: Add update functionality
-+ Bonus: Use Redux for you state management
++ Bonus: Use Redux for your state management
 - [ ] Make a production build of your app and deploy the static assests to surge.
 Hint:
 ```